 Changing the mouse settings is not a thing most people are interested in doing at all.
 For those who want to traverse down this road, we can say for certain that there are several tools out on the web designed for this purpose.
-WinMouse lets you quickly change and manage Mouse settings on your Windows 10 PC.
+WinMouse lets you quickly change and manage Mouse settings on your Windows 11 and Windows 10 PC.
 You can easily change cursor speed, enable acceleration, Sonar function, change the speed and size of the double-click area, change the number of lines to scroll after turning the mouse wheel, swap the primary and secondary mouse buttons, etc.

 Change Mouse settings with WinMouse

 WinMouse is a cool little program that is easy to use and doesn’t go out of its way to give us features we do not need.
 The user interface is bland, but that shouldn’t be a huge issue because you won’t be looking at it every day.

 Yes, we do know Windows has its own settings for the mouse, but from our point of view, WinMouse is the better option, especially for those who deep themselves as advanced users.
 Furthermore, this tool allows for changing the mouse settings much faster than what Microsoft has on offer, so that’s nice.

 Let’s discuss this in more detail

 OK, so the first thing users will come across is the feature called ScreenWrap.
 When it is activated, users can move the cursor without it being blocked by borders.
 So, for example, when the cursor is moved to the bottom of the screen, it will appear at the top.
 The same goes if it drifts to the left, it appears on the right.

 A useful feature, but a problem if your taskbar goes hidden automatically because there is no way to use the cursor to make the taskbar reappear again.